 Anyone with a large screen TV and PC who doesn't have the two connected is missing a bet!

-For the most part, you'll probably be hooking up your computer, laptop or tablet with HDMI connection ... and that is pretty straight forward.
-You connect the HDMI cable to your device and the other end of the cable goes into your TV.
+For the most part, you'll be hooking up your computer, laptop, or tablet, even with an HDMI or DP (display port) connection ... and that is pretty straight forward.
+You connect the HDMI or DP cable to your device and the other end of the cable goes into your TV.
+You can even mirror Bluetooth computing devices to your TV or gaming monitor.

 For me, I wanted to watch NetFlix online movies on my large screen TV instead of on my "dinky" 19 inch computer monitor.
 Also, I have a subscription to MLB.TV which allows me to watch baseball games online.
 Then, once I had my PC connected to my large screen TV, I really enjoyed fooling around with Microsoft Flight Simulator.
 I've never gotten much good at flying the plane, but I still have a lot of fun (even the crashes are entertaining, especially because through instant replay you can watch (and learn from) what happened!
 The experience of flying is amazing on such a large screen, right in my livingroom.
 And, that really is the whole point, because now your TV becomes an extension of your PC.
 You have the entire Internet at your disposal there in your livingroom (or wherever your TV is located).